oleksandrshepa/mynotes/README.md

-# This is a list of useful services or tools that I used or using
+# This is a list of useful services or tools that I using